American Petroleum Institute v. EPA

 Finally, we argued that the regulation violates states’ rights by commandeering their authority over intrastate generation and transmission of electricity and leaving them to bear the brunt of citizen complaints about increased costs and lost jobs.

 We filed a reply brief on 4/22/16 reiterating and expanding on these arguments.
-Oral arguments, originally scheduled before a 3-judge panel for June 2, have been rescheduled for September 27 before the entire (en banc) court.
+Oral arguments, originally scheduled before a 3-judge panel for June 2, were held on September 27 before the entire (en banc) court (10 judges).
 This is a sign of the importance of the case to the D.C.
 Circuit judges, and of the need for a quicker resolution of this case than most.
+The arguments, scheduled to last under 4 hours, turned out to take 6 hours and 45 minutes because of the many issues and active questioning from the judges..
+A decision is expected in 2017.

 NAM reply brief